At a Glance

 Flower Creek Dunes Nature Preserve – located in a designated Critical Dune Area – protects a population of the threatened Pitcher’s thistle, a unique wildflower found only on certain areas of the Great Lakes shoreline.
 A suite of other sensitive dune species thrive on the shifting sands near the water’s edge, while the stabilized backdunes further inland support a hardwood forest that is home to a myriad of wildlife and bird species.

 In 2017, the Land Conservancy added 17 acres to the preserve, more than doubling its size.
 Then in 2021, the 43-acre Huston-Rausch-Paprocki Reserve was protected and added to the preserve, again more than doubling its size.

 The Land Conservancy, with continued support from the John J. Helstrom Memorial Fund of the Community Foundation for Muskegon County, is working to reduce erosion and improve access on steep areas of the trail.
 An interpretive sign has been installed at the overlook, highlighting the unique natural features of the shoreline.

-In August 2018, the trails were extended onto the new addition of the nature preserve.
 Two sets of stairs allow visitors to hike from the old overlook along a ridge with views of Lake Michigan and through the forested back dune all the way to Flower Creek.
-A new platform is situated along the creek, overlooking a large wetland complex on an adjacent property.
+A platform is situated along the creek, overlooking a large wetland complex on an adjacent property.
 From there, visitors can take another trail following Flower Creek until it empties into Lake Michigan.